NethermindEth/Forta-Agents/OlympusDAO-Agent-Suit/DepositsAndWithdrawals/README.md

 - olympus-treasury-5-1
   - Fired when a high deposit ocur
-  - Severity is always set to "info" (mention any conditions where it could be something else)
+  - Severity is always set to "info"
-  - Type is always set to "suspicious" (mention any conditions where it could be something else)
+  - Type is always set to "suspicious"
   - Metadata contains:
     - `token`: Address of the deposited token
     - `amount`: Amount of tokens deposited